ten7/handbook.ten7.com/050-how-we-do-things.md

 We hope you’ll spend 10% of your workweek giving back to the community by contributing your talents—whether design, development, content or otherwise—to open source projects.

-### JIRA Issues for Internal Tasks
+### Harvest Project for Internal Tasks

-All internal hours should be tracked to issues under the TEN7 Internal project in JIRA.
-For example, you’d use issue T7IN-65 to enter holiday time for when the TEN7 office is closed, and T7IN-12 for PTO time.
+All internal hours should be tracked to tasks under the TEN7 Company Operations project in Harvest.
 As always, ask if you have questions on how to do this!

 ## Meetings

 We don’t believe in meetings for meetings’ sake.
 We’ll only hold meetings if we have a goal, if we need to meet with a client, or if it’s more efficient to hash things out in a meeting vs. doing it over Slack.

-We have a weekly company meeting each Monday at 11 a.m.
+We have a weekly company meeting each Monday at 10 a.m.
 CST.
 Ivan will share updates, the team can connect, and anyone can bring any topic to the table.

 If you’re a part of an Agile team, you’ll also have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting).
 These happen at 9:30 a.m.
 CST sharp over Zoom.